Do you want to know how to become a travel agent without experience?

 You might be wondering how much you can earn as a travel agent.

-If you learn how to become a travel agent from home, you could be earning some big bucks.
+If you learn how to become a travel agent without experience, you could earn some big bucks.

 A large portion of your salary comes from commission.
 So if you’re a great salesperson, this is the job for you.

-When learning how to become a travel agent at home, there is a difference when working independently or when you work for a host agency.
+When learning how to be a travel agent from home, there is a difference when working independently or when you work for a host agency.

 Working independently as a travel agent